DeepLabCut/DeepLabCut/docker/README.md

 # DeepLabCut Dockerfiles

+**Note that this README is mainly intended for DeepLabCut developers.
+The main documentation contains its own user documentation on the provided docker images.**

 This repo contains build routines for the following official DeepLabCut docker images:
 - `deeplabcut/deeplabcut:base`: Base image with TF2.5, cuDNN8 and DLC
 - `deeplabcut/deeplabcut:latest-core`: DLC in light mode